Anish Kapoor

-Sir Anish Mikhail Kapoor (born 12 March 1954) is a British sculptor specializing in installation art and conceptual art.
+Sir Anish Mikhail Kapoor (born 12 March 1954) is a British Indian sculptor specializing in installation art and conceptual art.
 Born in Mumbai, Kapoor attended the all-boys Indian boarding school The Doon School, before moving to the United Kingdom to begin his art training at Hornsey College of Art and, later, Chelsea School of Art and Design.

-His notable public sculptures include Cloud Gate, also known as "The Bean" (2006) in Chicago's Millennium Park; Sky Mirror, exhibited at the Rockefeller Center in New York City in 2006 and Kensington Gardens in London in 2010; Temenos, at Middlehaven, Middlesbrough; Leviathan, at the Grand Palais in Paris in 2011; and ArcelorMittal Orbit, commissioned as a permanent artwork for London's Olympic Park and completed in 2012.
+His public sculptures include Cloud Gate, also known as "The Bean" (2006) in Chicago's Millennium Park; Sky Mirror, exhibited at the Rockefeller Center in New York City in 2006 and Kensington Gardens in London in 2010; Temenos, at Middlehaven, Middlesbrough; Leviathan, at the Grand Palais in Paris in 2011; and ArcelorMittal Orbit, commissioned as a permanent artwork for London's Olympic Park and completed in 2012.
 In 2017, Kapoor designed the statuette for the 2018 Brit Awards.

 An image of Kapoor features in the British cultural icons section of the newly designed British passport in 2015.
-In 2016, he was announced as a recipient of the LennonOno Grant for Peace.
+In 2016, he was a recipient of the LennonOno Grant for Peace.

-Kapoor has received several distinctions and prizes, such as the Premio Duemila Prize at the 44th Venice Biennale in 1990, the Turner Prize in 1991, the Unilever Commission for the Turbine Hall at Tate Modern, the Padma Bhushan by the Indian government in 2012, a knighthood in the 2013 Birthday Honours for services to visual arts, an honorary doctorate degree from the University of Oxford in 2014. and the 2017 Genesis Prize for "being one of the most influential and innovative artists of his generation and for his many years of advocacy for refugees and displaced people".
+Kapoor has received several distinctions and prizes, such as the Premio Duemila Prize at the 44th Venice Biennale in 1990, the Turner Prize in 1991, the Unilever Commission for the Turbine Hall at Tate Modern, the Padma Bhushan by the Indian government in 2012, a knighthood in the 2013 Birthday Honours for services to visual arts, an honorary doctorate degree from the University of Oxford in 2014, and the 2017 Genesis Prize for "being one of the most influential and innovative artists of his generation and for his many years of advocacy for refugees and displaced people".

 Early life and education

 Anish Mikhail Kapoor was born in Mumbai, India.
 His father, an Indian Punjabi Hindu was a hydrographer and applied physicist who served in the Indian Navy, while his mother was of Iraqi Jewish origin.
 His maternal grandfather served as cantor of the synagogue in Pune.
 At the time, Baghdadi Jews constituted the majority of the Jewish community in Mumbai.
 Kapoor is the brother of Ilan Kapoor, a professor at York University, Toronto, Canada.

 Kapoor attended The Doon School, an all-boys boarding school in Dehradun, India.
-In 1971 he moved to Israel with one of his two brothers, initially living on a kibbutz.
+In 1971, he moved to Israel with one of his two brothers, initially living on a kibbutz.
 He began to study electrical engineering, but had trouble with mathematics and quit after six months.
 In Israel, he decided to become an artist.
 In 1973, he left for Britain to attend Hornsey College of Art and Chelsea School of Art and Design.
 There he found a role model in Paul Neagu, an artist who provided a meaning to what he was doing.
-Kapoor went on to teach at Wolverhampton Polytechnic in 1979 and in 1982 was Artist in Residence at the Walker Art Gallery, Liverpool.
+Kapoor went on to teach at Wolverhampton Polytechnic in 1979 and, in 1982, was Artist in Residence at the Walker Art Gallery, Liverpool.
 He has lived and worked in London since the early 1970s.